AI-STACK-dev/Covid19-Comorbidities-NLP-WEB/README.md

 <h1 align="center">
-    <p>COVID-19 comorbidities analysis platform based on NLP</p>
+    <p>COVID-19 comorbidities analysis platform</p>
 </h1>
----

 This platform is ...
 This project is based on CORD-19 dataset.